IceDynamix/QuaverPluginGuide/quaver_plugin_guide.md

 ### Constants

-Constants aren’t a thing in lua and the workaround is more effort for what it’s worth, so I recommend just sticking to UPPER\_SNAKE\_CASE naming for your variables, since that’s the most common way to write variable names for constants.
+Constants aren’t a thing in Lua and the workaround is more effort for what it’s worth, so I recommend just sticking to UPPER\_SNAKE\_CASE naming for your variables, since that’s the most common way to write variable names for constants.